opendatasoft/ods-documentation/source/sourcing_and_processing_data/creating_dataset_with_multiple_files.rst

 It is possible to add multiple files to a dataset, as well as to have multiple sources into one dataset.

-.. admonition:: Reminder: file VS source
-   :class: important

-   Each sourced file automatically creates a source of data in the platform.
-When there is only one file added per dataset, only one source is created.
-However, when there are multiple files per dataset, there can be only one source or several, depending on the chosen method to add these files.

 There are 3 methods to add multiple files into a dataset: by adding them one by one, or by adding multiple files at the same time either through an archive file or via an FTP server.

 Sourcing files one by one